polsys/Peisik/README.md

 # Peisik

 Peisik is a statically-typed procedural verbose slightly-pure programming language.
 On the current language spectrum, it falls somewhere between Excel cells and BASIC.
 It is a safe language - no actor, malicious or not, can achieve anything useful with it.
-The runtime, however, might not be safe.
+(The runtime, however, might not be safe.)

+For an example, see the [MonteCarloPi benchmark](PeisikEndToEndTests/PerformanceSuite/MonteCarloPi.peisik).

 This implementation compiles Peisik into custom bytecode which is then interpreted.
 The compiler is implemented in C# and the interpreter in C++.
 This has been my tiny programming project and therefore purposefully simple.
-This could provide a nice starting point for implementing an optimizing compiler -- or just a more useful language.
+It could provide a nice starting point for implementing an optimizing compiler -- or just a more useful language.

 ## Features
 - A verbose syntax designed to put off users